critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 > "There's no way I'm going to let you rob and plunder this ancient tomb!" -Mynx The Sphinx (NPC)

 ### The Riddle Challenge
-> "Oh you've heard this one haven't you" -Mynx (NPC)
+> "Oh you've heard this one haven't you" -Mynx the Sphinx (NPC)

 Mynx, delighted by the chance to share her knowledge, confirmed that inside was the "best tasting most life-giving water in the desert".
 Ecstatic that she got to talk to someone after such a long time, she had was eager to provide hints how to get inside.
 But first, the party hand to answer several riddles: